m-obeid/signal-styler/README.md

 ## 🎨 Themes

-signal-styler does not include any themes by default.
+signal-styler does not include any themes by default other than purple.css from the GitHub repo, which needs to be downloaded separately.

 Here are some that could work (didn't test):